renovatebot/renovate/docs/usage/configuration-options.md

 !!! note
     This option is applicable to GitLab only.

+## configMigration

+If enabled, renovate will raise a pull request if config file migration is needed.

 ## configWarningReuseIssue

 Renovate's default behavior is to reuse/reopen a single Config Warning issue in each repository so as to keep the "noise" down.